MJSCHERER/MJSCHERER/README.md

 💬 Ask me about: Leadership in tech, scaling teams & systems, and frameworks that don’t break under pressure

-📫 Reach me at: mjscherer@CastleLabsUK.com

 😄 Pronouns: He/him — “Architect of Flow” also accepted

-⚡ Fun fact: I once solved a race condition by explaining it like a time loop in Rick and Morty.

 ---